Charles E W Bean, Diaries, AWM38 3DRL 606/17/1 - September - October 1915 - Part 2

 13

-they were given no food for typhoid.
+They were given no food for typhoid.

 & dysentery patients or anyone else,

-nurses or doctors include - except
+nurses or doctors included - except

 bully beef & biscuits - they fed their